make-all/tuya-local/README.md

 ## Heater gotchas

-Goldair heaters have individual target temperatures for their Comfort and Eco modes, whereas Home Assistant only supports a single target temperature.
+Goldair GPPH heaters have individual target temperatures for their Comfort and Eco modes, whereas Home Assistant only supports a single target temperature.
 Therefore, when you're in Comfort mode you will set the Comfort temperature (`5`-`35`), and when you're in Eco mode you will set the Eco temperature (`5`-`21`), just like you were using the heater's own control panel.
 Bear this in mind when writing automations that change the operation mode and set a temperature at the same time: you must change the operation mode _before_ setting the new target temperature, otherwise you will set the current thermostat rather than the new one.

 When switching to Anti-freeze mode, the heater will set the current power level to `1` as if you had manually chosen it.
 When you switch back to other modes, you will no longer be in `Auto` and will have to set it again if this is what you wanted.
 This could be worked around in code however it would require storing state that may be cleared if HA is restarted and due to this unreliability it's probably best that you just factor it into your automations.